-Professional field experience in the area of emphasis; the student will relate theory to practice in a
+Professional field experience in the area of emphasis; the student will relate theory to practice in a cooperative effort between agency, student, and advisor.
+Permission of instructor required.

-REC 409 Seminar: Issues in Therapeutic Recreation (3, F01) Leisure behavior as it affects therapeutic recreation services.
+REC 409 Seminar: Issues in Therapeutic Recreation

+Leisure behavior as it affects therapeutic recreation services.
 Issues: T.R. certification, accessibility, therapeutic models for special populations; special attention to geriatric and psychiatric persons.
 Permission of instructor required.